HowToSD/ComfyUI-Data-Analysis/docs/ug.md

 ![Pandas Iloc Row Series](images/iloc_row_series.png)

-Note that in Pandas, integer position is an equivalent of an index in other software, while "index" means a unique label assigned to each row or column.
+Note that in Pandas, integer position is an equivalent of an index in other software, while "index" means a unique label assigned to each row.
 See [pandas.DataFrame.iloc.html](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.iloc.html).

-## Selecting a cell by row label (index) and column label (index)
+## Selecting a cell by row label (index) and column label
-Use **Pandas Loc Cell Str**  for selecting a cell by row label (index) and column label (index).
+Use **Pandas Loc Cell Str**  for selecting a cell by row label (index) and column label.
 Data type of the labels needs to be specified as shown below:

 ![Pandas Loc Cell Str](images/loc_cell_str.png)